How PG (The Procter & Gamble Company) Makes Money in 2025: A Deep-Dive With Income Statement

 - Cost of Revenue: $10.9B (+4.5% YoY)

-- PG maintains robust margins due to its scale, brand strength, and ongoing supply chain efficiencies.
+- Procter & Gamble maintains robust margins due to its scale, strong brand equity, and operational efficiencies in manufacturing and supply chain management.

-- Most costs come from raw materials, manufacturing, and distribution of consumer goods.
+- Most costs come from raw materials, manufacturing, and logistics required to deliver products globally.

 Operating Income and Expenses